-Medical marijuana can help with the symptoms of sile cell anemia.
+Medical marijuana can help with the symptoms of sickle cell anemia.
 Sickle cell anemia is a hereditary disease that causes red blood cells to become sickle-shaped, rigid, and sticky.
 This can lead to blockages in blood vessels and other health problems.

 A mutation in the hemoglobin gene, which causes the body to produce an abnormal form of hemoglobin called hemoglobin S.